Updated: Nov 20

-These 4 CrossFit emom workouts will build superior full-body strength.
-In addition to forging functional physicality, the following workouts will also enhance muscle endurance while improving all-round physicality.
+These four CrossFit EMOM workouts will build superior full-body strength.
+In addition to forging functional fitness, the following workouts will also enhance muscle endurance while improving all-round physicality.

-All the emom workouts that feature in this article are organised around compound exercises and Olympic lifts.
-Such exercises are excellent for developing transitional efficiency and Posterior Chain strength.
+The EMOM workouts that feature in this article are organised around compound exercises and Olympic lifts.
+Such exercises are excellent for developing transitional efficiency and posterior chain strength.

-Moreover, because these CrossFit emom workouts activate all the major muscle groups, they will provide you with a whole-body workout.
+Moreover, because these CrossFit EMOM workouts activate all the major muscle groups, they will provide you with a whole-body workout.
+But before you set your countdown timer, I've answered a few frequently asked questions.
+This section is more for those that are new to EMOM training.
+(Juts want to start the workouts? )

 EMOM = every minute on the minute